VSCode Remote Tunnels¶

 Note: srun sessions will end if your network connection to HPG is broken or if you exit.

-1. Start a development session, requesting GPUs if needed, and other resources for the time you want to work.
+- Start a compute session, requesting GPUs if needed, and other resources for the time you want to work.

-• Export the XDG_RUNTIME_DIR to set temp directory (otherwise it tries to use /run/user/, which you can't be written to!): export XDG_RUNTIME_DIR=${SLURM_TMPDIR}
+XDG_RUNTIME_DIRto set temp directory (otherwise it tries to use/run/user/, which you can't be written to!):export XDG_RUNTIME_DIR=${SLURM_TMPDIR}

 To have the UFIT-RC maintained kernels be available as options within your VSCode tunnel, you will need to load the appropriate module.
 It may be easiest to get this information from a Jupyter session.
 Select the kernel you want.
 Run the code below in a cell of the notebook: